w3c/wai-website/pages/planning-policies/business-case/bibliography.md

 * [_Apple Eases iTunes Access For The Blind_](https://www.cbsnews.com/news/apple-eases-itunes-access-for-the-blind/){:rel="nofollow"} Associated Press, CBS News Online.
 (2008) <br /> Type: News article <br /> Summary: Apple settles with the Massachusetts Attorney General's Office in agreeing to make products more accessible.
 Apple's industry leadership position encourages other businesses to work to make the Internet more accessible by realizing the marketing advantage of giving more people a way to buy their products.

 * [_Reaping The Benefits Of Diversity For Modern Business Innovation_](https://www.forbes.com/sites/ekaterinawalter/2014/01/14/reaping-the-benefits-of-diversity-for-modern-business-innovation/#155c39652a8f){:rel="nofollow"}.
 Walter, E.; Forbes Magazine (2014). <br />Type: Magazine Article <br />
-Summary: The author interviews  Neil Lenane, Business Leader of Talent Management at Progressive who is a strong advocate of the value of diversity.Not specifically focused on disability and includes links to related articles and research.
+Summary: The author interviews  Neil Lenane, Business Leader of Talent Management at Progressive who is a strong advocate of the value of diversity.
+Not specifically focused on disability and includes links to related articles and research.

 ## Increase Revenue/Decrease Costs
 * [_SEO and Web Accessibility CrossOver_](http://www.iadcontrol.com/seo-and-web-accessibility-crossover){:rel="nofollow"}.
 By iAdControl.com.
 (2018) <br />